wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

 2. Save the file as _DataSource.config.json_.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.

-> **Note:** During installation it is possible to add a single OPC UA EDS adapter, and it is named OpcUa1.
-The example below uses this component name.
+> **Note:** During installation, it is possible to add a single OPC UA EDS adapter which is named OpcUa1.
+The following example uses this component name.

-Example using cURL:
+Example using cURL (run this command from the same directory where the file is located):

 ```bash
 curl -v -d "@DataSource.config.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/OpcUa1/DataSource"
 ```

-### Parameters for OPC UA data source
+## Parameters for OPC UA data source

 The following parameters are available for configuring an OPC UA data source.